CrazyForLove8/my-anns/README.md

 Two experiments are implemented in the `run_scal_test.sh` (Scalability test for 2 sub-indexes merging) and `run_multiple_scal.sh` (Scalability test for 3~7 sub-indexes merging) scripts, separately.

+The dataset path in these scripts should be modified to the path where you have downloaded the dataset.

 ## Implementation

 ### Algorithms